elmizb/alignn_lightning/README.md

 ## Acknowledgments

-This repository is based on the `alignn` project from another repository.
+This repository is based on the `alignn` project from usnistgov repository.
 We would like to acknowledge the authors of the original project for their work and contributions.